Iron Fist (character): The Immortal Iron Fist

 Orson Randall, Danny Rand's immediate predecessor, seeks out Danny Rand in New York and gives him The Book of the Iron Fist, a sacred ledger supposedly containing all the kung fu secrets of previous Iron Fists, which Randall claims will be necessary if Rand is to compete successfully in the coming tournament of the Seven Champions.
 The Steel Serpent, whose powers have been greatly augmented by the Crane Mother, dispatches Randall.
 On the brink of death, Randall surrenders his chi to Rand, giving him sufficient power to battle the Serpent to a standstill.
 After the battle, Rand is summoned by his master, Lei Kung (who is also the father of Steel Serpent) to compete in a tournament that will decide the cycle according to which each of the Seven Cities of Heaven appears on Earth.
 However, the leaders of the Seven Cities had secretly erected gateways between Earth and each city without the knowledge of the populace.
 The corruption of the leaders of the Seven Cities of Heaven spurs Iron Fist, Lei Kung, Orson Randall's daughter, and John Aman to plan a revolution.
 Iron Fist discovers that Crane Mother and Xao, a high-ranking HYDRA operative, are planning to destroy K'un-Lun by using a portal.
 Upon learning of the plot, Steel Serpent helps Rand and the other Immortal Weapons defeat Xao.

-Rand destroys the train intended to destroy K'un-L'un by extending his chi to find the train's electromagnetic field.
+Rand destroys the train intended to destroy K'un-Lun by extending his chi to find the train's electromagnetic field.
 Meanwhile, the revolution orchestrated by Lei Kung and Orson's daughter proves successful, with Nu-an, the Yu-Ti of K'un-Lun fleeing in terror.
 When Rand confronts Xao, Xao reveals that there is an eighth city of Heaven before killing himself.
 Rand suggests Lei Kung as the new Yu-Ti, with Orson's unnamed daughter as the new Thunderer.